 To terminate the signal, the signaling molecule must eventually be eliminated.
-In the case of cAMP and the related second messenger cGMP, signaling activity is terminated through the action of phosphodiesterases (PDEs) that hydrolyze the cyclic phosphodiesters to AMP and GMP, respectively.
-In mammals, phosphodiesterases are grouped into 11 families, called PDE1-PDE11.
+In the case of cAMP and the related second messenger cGMP, signaling activity is terminated through the action of phosphodiesterases (PDEs) that hydrolyze the cyclic phosphodiesters to adenosine monophosphate (AMP) and guanosine monophosphate (GMP), respectively.
+In mammals, phosphodiesterases (PDEs) are grouped into 11 families, called PDE1-PDE11.
 Some PDEs are specific for either cAMP or cGMP, while others can hydrolyze both second messengers.
 Due to their unique tissue distribution and functional properties, PDEs are attractive drug targets.
-The drug sidenafil (Viagra, Box 1.1) is an example of a PDE inhibitor.
+The drug sildenafil (Viagra, Box 1.1) is an example of a PDE inhibitor.
 The stimulatory activity of caffeine is (in part) caused by nonselective inhibition of PDEs.
 In addition, caffeine antagonizes adenosine receptors that act through inhibitory G proteins.
 Both effects contribute to an increased concentration of stimulatory cAMP in the cell.